ArthurEOrtiz/pizza-parlor/readMe.md

 Expected Output: Pizza { toppings: ["chicken", "bell peppers", "cheese"], sauce: "white sauce", size: "medium"}

 ### Describe Pizza.price();

+Test: It should return the quantity of toppings.
+Code: myPizza.price();
+Expected Output: 3

+Test: It should return a price for the size selected
+Code: myPizzs.price();
+Expected Output: 3, 8

-Test: "It should return a Pizza Object with its total price caculated from topping sauce and size"
+Test: "It should return total price caculated from topping sauce and size"
-Code: myPizza.price = 14;
+Code: myPizza.price = 10;
 Expected Output:  myPizza

-Test:
-Code:
-Expected Output:

 Test:
 Code: